openmm/openmmforcefields/README.md

 **Q:** Do you support the new [Amber ff19SB protein force field](https://chemrxiv.org/articles/ff19SB_Amino-Acid_Specific_Protein_Backbone_Parameters_Trained_Against_Quantum_Mechanics_Energy_Surfaces_in_Solution/8279681/1)?
 <br>
-**A:** [ParmEd](http://github.com/parmed/parmed), which is used to convert these force fields to OpenMM format, does not currently support the conversion of AMBER CMAP forces to OpenMM, so we do not yet support this force field, but hope to add support soon.
+**A:** [ParmEd](http://github.com/parmed/parmed), which is used to convert these force fields to OpenMM format, [does not currently support the conversion of AMBER CMAP forces to OpenMM](https://github.com/ParmEd/ParmEd/issues/1066), so we do not yet support this force field, but hope to add support soon.

-# Converting AMBER and CHARMM force fields to OpenMM ffxml files
+# Converting AMBER and CHARMM to OpenMM ffxml files

 See the corresponding directories for information on how to use the provided conversion tools: